Alameda, California: Education

-Public primary and secondary education in Alameda is the responsibility of the Alameda Unified School District, which is legally separate from the City of Alameda government (as is common throughout California).
-The College of Alameda, a two-year community college in the West End is part of the Peralta Community College District.
+Public primary and secondary education in Alameda is the responsibility of the Alameda Unified School District (AUSD), which is legally separate from the City of Alameda government (as is common throughout California).
+More than 9,000 students are enrolled in the AUSD system across nine elementary, four middle, four high schools.
+The California Department of Education School Dashboard reports student performance is "green" and above state standards for English, math and college/career preparation.

+The College of Alameda, a two-year community college is part of the Peralta Community College District.
 The city has numerous private primary schools, and one private high school, St. Joseph Notre Dame High School, a Catholic school.